 Beyoncé’s performance comes on the verge of serious racial tension in America between Caucasians and virtually everybody else – especially Blacks, Muslims, and Mexicans.

 Five occurrences in the past year have driven this tension to near breaking point.
-These include the Black Lives Matter campaign, the refugee crisis in Europe, the Paris attacks, the Oscar nominations, and Donald Trump’s uncanny ability to successfully wield racist and xenophobic rhetoric.
+These include the Black Lives Matter campaign, the refugee crisis in Europe, the Paris attacks, the Oscar nominations, and some politicians’ uncanny ability to successfully wield racist and xenophobic rhetoric.

 Beyoncé likely meant well by her performance, and only hoped to further educate the nation of the complete polar opposite life lived by Black men and women in America; especially those in poorer communities.
 However, the truth is: America has already gotten the point.
 The question is: what are we going to do about it, now?

 This over-emphasis on the problem and little talk of the solution only further exacerbates the problem by creating a racial divide.
 As more videos surface and celebrities take the forefront of the new and evolving Black movement, it begins to pit both sides against each other – Caucasians versus not just Blacks, but all racial minorities.